HoloLib

 // ka kr influenceRadius

-chassis.setPotentialFieldParams(5.0f, 50.0f, 15.0f);
+obstacles.setPotentialFieldParams(5.0f, 50.0f, 15.0f);

 • **ka**, how strongly the target pulls.
 Too low and obstacles win and the robot stalls; too high and it ignores them and clips through.